 The part of the library in daily use is located within the Collcutt building at 71 Fenchurch Street.
 The entrance is through the main reception area in the Rogers building completed in 2000.

 The Heritage & Education Centre, RINA and IMarEST collections at 71, Fenchurch Street are open to the public Monday to Friday between 09:30-12:00 and 13:00-16:30.
 We do not open at weekends or during public holidays.
-The library is closed each year from 24 December until 2 January.
+Please note, the reference library will be closed from 16:00 on Friday 22 December until 09:30 on Tuesday 2 January.

 Other general enquiries and switchboard T +44 (0)20 7709 9166